TTK4145/Exercise5/README.md

 }
 ```

 To briefly narrativize this (buggy) solution: When allocating, the resource is either in use (`busy`) or not.
-If it is in use, we wait at the appropriate priority (`PS`), and the job of handing over the resource falls to whoever deallocates it.
+If it is in use, we wait at the appropriate priority semaphore (`PS`), and the job of handing over the resource falls to whoever deallocates it.
 When deallocating, we first check for high priority waiters, then low priority, then finally do nothing if there are neither.
 The operations manipulating the priority queues are protected with an outer mutex (`M`).

 Before continuing - try to find the bug yourself.